DRBarnum/Final-Project/functional.md

   There will be no mouse input.

 * Does the program respond to keyboard input?
 How?
-  The arrow keys will each e used.
+  The arrow keys will each be used.
 The left and right keys will move the player left and right.
-The up arrom will either make the player jump or climb up ladders.
+The up arrow will either make the player jump or climb up ladders.
 The down arrow will make the player climb down ladders.
 The Q, R, and ENTER key will also be used.
 The R key will be used in the Win and Lose screen to restart the game.
 The Q key will also be used in those two screens to quit the game.
 The ENTER key will be used in the first screen to start the game.

 * What graphical assets will be used?
-  When the player moves the character will look like it is running.
-When he/she is climbing up or down a ladder it will look like the character is climbing a ladder.
-When the player jumps it will look like he/she is jumping.
-The barrels will also look like they are rolling.
+ There will be no graphics in this game other than movement.

 * Does the user have to do anything to install the program?
   There will be no install.